-So how did this chain of events impact the reputation of SAS in Scandinavia?
-And was it the right decision to pull the original video and re-issue a softer version, or has the company given in too quickly?
+So, how did this chain of events impact the reputation of SAS in Scandinavia?
+Was it the right decision to pull the original video and reissue a softer version, or has the company given in too quickly?

 More data is desirable in order to isolate all the effects of the crisis on the reputation of SAS, and the different patterns in the two countries make it tricky to draw a uniform conclusion.
 But it does seem fair to suggest that the crisis itself did not have an immediate impact on the airline’s reputation in either country, as the score increased or remained stable during the days of the heated public debate.